Skip to Content

 But Disney isn’t the only cruise line to have had to decide to delay a maiden voyage.
 There seem to have been several announcements recently.

-Princess Cruise Line recently had to postpone the maiden voyage of the new much anticipated Sun Princess.
+Princess Cruise Line had to postpone the maiden voyage of the new much anticipated Sun Princess.
 The announcement was made on January 25th, 2024 that the ship’s inaugural 10-day voyage, which had been scheduled to depart from Barcelona on February 8th was cancelled.

-Not only that, but after the original announcement was made it wasn’t immediately clear when the ship would sail.
 Passengers who were supposed to sail on the next cruise were left wondering.
-Princess did subsequently cancel the next cruise and the ship didn’t set sail until 28th February.
+Princess did subsequently cancel the next cruise and the ship didn’t set sail until 28th February 2024.

 photo courtesy of Princess Cruises